Soviet War Memorial (Treptower Park): History

 At the conclusion of World War II, three Soviet war memorials were built in the city of Berlin to commemorate Soviet deaths in World War II, especially the 80,000 that died during the Battle of Berlin.
 The memorials also serve as cemeteries for those killed.

 A competition was announced shortly after the end of the war for the design of the park.
-The competition attracted 33 entries, with the eventual design a hybrid of the submissions of the architect Jakow S. Belopolski, sculptor Yevgeny Vuchetich, painter Alexander A. Gorpenko and engineer Sarra S. Walerius.
-The sculptures, reliefs, and 2.5 m diameter flame bowls were cast at the Lauchhammer Kunstgießerei (Art Foundry) in 1948.
+The competition attracted 33 entries, with the eventual design a hybrid of the submissions of the architect Yakov Belopolski, sculptor Yevgeny Vuchetich, painter Alexander A. Gorpenko and engineer Sarra S. Walerius.
+The sculptures, reliefs, and flame bowls with a 2.5 m diameter were cast at the Kunstgießerei in 1948.
 The memorial itself was built in Treptower Park on land previously occupied by a sports field.
 The memorial was completed in 1949.

-It was rumoured that the remains of the Reich Chancellery had been used for the construction of the memorial, but this was not the case.

 For over three years, some 1,200 workers, 200 stonemasons, and 90 sculptors worked on the complex.

+It was rumored that the remains of the Reich Chancellery had been used for the construction of the memorial, but this was not the case.

 Protest-demonstration with around 250,000 East Berliners against "right-wing extremism", January 1990.

-Around the time of the fall of the Berlin Wall, unknown persons vandalised parts of the memorial with anti-Soviet graffiti.
+Around the time of the fall of the Berlin Wall, unknown persons vandalized parts of the memorial with anti-Soviet graffiti.
 The Spartakist-Arbeiterpartei Deutschlands claimed that the vandals were right-wing extremists and arranged a demonstration on 3 January 1990, which the PDS supported; 250,000 East German citizens participated.
 Through the demonstrations, the newly formed party stayed true to the communist roots of its founding party, and attempted to gain political influence.